Wednesday, May 30, 2007

 During the event, at which she was joined by Education Minister Yasna Provoste and Labor Minister Osvaldo Andrade, she pointed to recent jobs indicators showing lower unemployment.

 “What did the last jobless index show us?
 It showed a new drop in unemployment—a trend, not an isolated number.
-There are more jobs,”
+There are more jobs,”she said, adding that the most important thing about increasing job opportunities is that they are salaried jobs,

 “With contracts, better quality and pay, and more opportunities for women.
 We have to keep working to ensure more jobs for women, for men, for young people.
 But the news is good.”